GIFT BOXES OF SCENTED FLOWERS • DIRECT TO ANY UK DOORSTEP

 How No-fence grazing works

-When our herd is conservation grazing for the Isles of Scilly Wildlife Trust it might look as if they are free to roam but they are contained by a virtual fence line.
+When our herd is conservation grazing for the Isles of Scilly Wildlife Trust it might look like they're free to roam but they're contained by a virtual fence line.
 If the cows approach the virtual fence their collars bleep, giving them an audio warning.
 If the fence is crossed, the collar delivers an electric shock, just as an electric fence would.
-If you want to know where the cows or see the fence line it can be viewed via is link - https://grazingmap.nofence.no/ However, the link will only work when your device's location settings recognise that you're on the Isles of Scilly.
+If you want to know where the cows are or see the fence line it can be viewed via this link - https://grazingmap.nofence.no/ However, the link will only work when your device's location settings recognise that you're on the Isles of Scilly.

 Scan QR code to view No-fence map